The thyroid is located in the mid-line of the neck, anterior to the trachea and inferior to the larynx.

 The thyroid gland is drained by three pairs of veins.

-The recurrent laryngeal nerve is a branch of the vagus nerve (CN X).
+The recurrent laryngeal nerve is a branch of the vagus nerve (cranial nerve X).

-The right and left recurrent laryngeal nerves branch off at different levels on the right and left sides.
-The right side branches of at the level of the subclavian artery whilst the left side branches from at arch of the aorta.
+The right and left recurrent laryngeal nerves branch off the left and right vagus nerves at different levels.
+The right side branches of at the level of the subclavian artery whilst the left side branches at the level of the arch of the aorta.

-They follow a ‘recurrent’ path upwards through a groove between the trachea and oesophagus.
+They follow a ‘recurrent’ path returning back upwards through a groove between the trachea and oesophagus.
 This brings them close to the thyroid gland.
-The nerve may be damaged during thyroid surgery, typically resulting in a hoarse voice.
+The nerve may be damaged during thyroid surgery, typically resulting in vocal cord paralysis on the affected side and a hoarse voice.

 The recurrent laryngeal nerve has a number of functions: